Behavioral hooks

 session-start.py |

-Session start/resume | Loads context, syncs locks, detects stale sessions, restores breadcrumbs |
+Session start/resume | Loads context, syncs locks, restores breadcrumbs from last session |

 prompt-guard.py |